topepo/conformal_sim/README.md

----
-title: "Simulations for Conformal Inference in the probably Package"
-date: "2023-06-30"
----

 The `probably` package has several functions that can produce prediction intervals using conformal inference.
 This repo has some simulations to evaluate coverage properties for our implementations.